 For more on the topic of Francis and the American right, I suggest you click on over to Daily Kos and read “A Progressive Pope is Driving the Wingnuts Batty” by Vyan (November 28, 2013).
 “As Pope Francis comes more and more out of the Progressive Closet he begins to gain more and more pushback from the Rightwing who have long claimed that their unrepentant greed was Godly.
 Unfortunately it isn’t, and the Pope has been most clear on this.”

-I call this to your attention simply to point out that for the majority of ratiocinating human beings in the world, a hint of condescension let alone actual condemnation from history’s highest paid talk-show host is high praise indeed!
+For the majority of ratiocinating human beings in the world, a hint of condescension let alone actual condemnation from history’s highest paid talk-show host is high praise indeed!
 The old saw about “The enemy of my enemy is my friend” holds true in all things political, especially when dealing with demagoguery.

 If there is one guaranteed way to attract attention in an institute of higher learning, make sure that everyone is aware of the fact that you—and no, not just you alone, although it may feel that way—are there because you genuinely want . . . to learn.
 To advance your knowledge.
 To actually understand things about the way the world works, whether it is history or biology or math or even French symbolist poetry of the 19th century!